 A Note on Scientific Significance

 You’ll also want to consider whether a small change (like a 10 mg/dL change in cholesterol) has any real practical benefit.
-Normal cholestrol levels are 200 mg/dL while “high” is anything above 240 mg/dL.
-A drug that lowers cholestrol by 50 mg/dL would therefore be scientifically significant, while one that lowers it by 10 mg/dL is not.
+Normal cholesterol levels are 200 mg/dL while “high” is anything above 240 mg/dL.
+A drug that lowers cholesterol by 50 mg/dL would therefore be scientifically significant, while one that lowers it by 10 mg/dL is not.
 Therefore, although a sample size of 80 results in the desired effect size, it isn’t going to be scientifically significant and is therefore not an effective sample size.